GENeSYS-MOD/.github/profile/readme.md

-The Global Energy System Model - Global Readme
+# The Global Energy System Model - Global ReadMe

-Disclaimer: These repositories are currently still work in progress.
-For the previous public repository of the GAMS-based GENeSYS-MOD version, please refer to https://git.tu-berlin.de/genesysmod/genesys-mod-public

-In the near future, all development efforts, data, and tools will be provided here in a centralized fashion, including documentation and instructions.

-Feel free to pull, fork, use, and report any issues with us. :)
+### Welcome to the GitHub Org page for the Global Energy System Model (GENeSYS-MOD).

+Here, all development efforts for GENeSYS-MOD in both Julia (GENeSYS-MOD.jl) and GAMS (GENeSYS-MOD.gms) take place.
+Feel free to fork, contribute, comment, discuss, or ask questions. :)

+We also provide some tools and documentation, as well as all input data for our model.

+**Find our documentation here: https://genesysmod.readthedocs.io/en/latest/index.html**